top of page

 3. Preserving Autonomy: Nudging respects an individual's freedom to choose while facilitating decisions that lead to better outcomes.

-Principles of Nudging:
+Principles of Nudging

 1. Defaults: Altering default options to encourage desirable behaviors.
 For example, organ donation rates can significantly increase when individuals are automatically enrolled as donors unless they actively opt-out.